genix-project/genix/doc/tor.md

 for how to properly configure Tor.

-1. Run genix Core behind a Tor proxy
+1. Run Genix Core behind a Tor proxy
 ----------------------------------

-The first step is running genix Core behind a Tor proxy.
+The first step is running Genix Core behind a Tor proxy.
 This will already make all outgoing connections be anonymized, but more is possible.

 	-proxy=ip:port  Set the proxy server.
 If SOCKS5 is selected (default), this proxy